Mustang1234/GUI_Git_Manager_OSS_Team_25/README.md

 ###### 18. Git Clone

 - how to use?
 Click the clone button in the folder where you want to clone the repository.
 Please enter the HTTPS address you want to clone.
 (Repository's HTTPS address : Press the <>code button and copy the https address in Github.)
-Once you enter it, a window will appear asking whether the repository is public or private.
-Enter "public" or "private".
+Once you enter it, a window will appear asking whether the repository is public.
+Press "Yes" to "public" or "No" to "private".
 If it's private, you'll need to enter the  personal access token for the clone to proceed.
-Note: You can enter an address that contains .git or an address that does not contain .git.
+- Note: You can enter an address that contains .git or an address that does not contain .git.</br>
 (example: Both "https://github.com/Mustang1234/GUI_Git_Manager_OSS_Team_25.git" and "https://github.com/Mustang1234/GUI_Git_Manager_OSS_Team_25" is possible.)

-The config.ini file, which contains the ID and token information, will be stored in the current working directory.
-The working directory refers to the directory where the program is being executed.
-Therefore, the location of the config.ini file depends on the location where the code is being run.
-It is important to note that the config.ini file should be properly secured and encrypted.
-Additional security measures should be implemented to safely store and manage sensitive information.
+- The config.ini file, which contains the ID and token information, will be stored in the User or root directory.

 #### Reference in case of a problem